 Spotlighting was used to target arboreal, flying and ground-dwelling mammals, as well as nocturnal birds, reptiles and amphibians.
 Spotlighting was completed after dusk generally following the targeted nocturnal search transects.
 At least one person hour of survey effort was typically undertaken per site on foot using high-powered headlamps and hand torches.
 Sighted animals were identified to the species level.
-A total of 28 person hours of spotlighting was completed in the study area during the 2020-2022 survey period.
-A further 12 person hours was conducted on 25-26 July at Junee Yards and Wornes Gate Lane - LX605 Illabo (Table 5.14, Appendix C-3).
+A total of 28 person hours of spotlighting was completed in the study area (Table 5.13, Appendix C-3).